Cycletouring the

 signs are rather small and usually badly

-positioned, which makes it difficult to anticipate
+present, which makes it difficult to anticipate

 forcing you to a stop or crawl at every junction